 Zhiqiu Benson Zhou received his Ph.D. in Communication Studies with a certificate in Gender and Sexuality Studies from Northwestern University.
-His research explores topics that straddle the intersection of sexuality, race, media, and popular culture, with a geographical focus on China.
-His first book project examines how China’s involvement in transnationalism has reorganized queer men’s desires and engendered sexual hierarchies in urban queer communities.
-It illuminates the remarginalization of already disenfranchised queer individuals and the limited queerness of China’s contemporary queer cultures.
-This project is based on extensive fieldwork in Beijing and digital ethnography on Chinese cyberspaces from 2017 to 2018.
-His research has been supported and recognized by the Mellon Foundation/American Council of Learned Societies, the Buffett Institute for Global Affairs, the American Anthropological Association, the National Communication Association, and the American Men’s Studies Association.
-His work has appeared in journals including Feminist Media Studies and the Journal of Asian Studies.
-In addition, he is working on several projects that explore queer experiences and tactics in the Mao Era, China’s cyber racism, and the reception of queer pornography.
+His research explores topics that straddle the intersection of sexuality, race, digital media, and popular culture.
+His current book project examines how transnational media technologies, cultures, and businesses have shaped the perceptions of ideal gayness in China.
+It sheds light on the emergence of sexual norms and sexual hierarchies in Chinese queer communities.
+His research has been supported and recognized by the American Council of Learned Societies, the National Communication Association, the American Anthropological Association, and the Association for Asian Studies.
+His work has appeared or is forthcoming in the Journal of Linguistic Anthropology, Feminist Media Studies, and the Journal of Asian Studies.
+In addition, he is working on several projects that explore digital queer culture, cyber racism, and transgender media.